Dentistry: It takes a woman’s touch.

 Women fill 98% of dental hygienist positions.
 (1)

 That’s a staggering number.
 But wait.
 There’s more.
 Hygienists also spend more time with patients than any other member of the dental profession.

 If you take care of your teeth, this statistic probably doesn’t surprise you.
 You may have noticed during your annual cleanings that a hygienist greets you, asks how you (and your pearly whites) are doing, cleans your teeth, answers any questions you have, gently reminds you to floss in the back, and notes potential dental issues and gives sedation services if needed.
 Only then does your dentist pop in for a few minutes to double check the hygienist’s work.

 Now, we’re not saying that dentists are slackers.
 They’re just holed up in the scary back room with all the drills.
 Hopefully, you’ll never have to go in there, which means you will end up spending many, many more hours of your life with a dental hygienist than a dentist.
 And chances are, your dental hygienist is a woman.

 Women fill 98% of dental assistant positions.
 (1)

 Unfortunately, not all dental problems can be left in your hygienist’s loving hands.
-Cavities, extractions, root canals, crowns, fillers, and implants all require a dentist.
+Cavities, extractions, root canals, crowns, fillers, implants, and Porcelain Dental Crown Implantation all require a dentist.
 And dentists all require dental assistants.